supplements

 Similarly, including sources of vitamin B12 and folate in your diet (such as meat, eggs, and dark green leafy vegetables) can significantly reduce the risk of developing vitamin deficiency anaemia.
 If you’re a vegan or vegetarian and can’t get your vitamin B12 intake from meat, then foods fortified with vitamin B12 (foods that have vitamin B12 added to them) are a convenient option for making sure you receive the right amount of vitamins your body needs.

 Additionally, booking a blood test to check your iron, vitamin B12, and folate levels will help you know if they are all balanced.
-The Fear Nothing Blood Test Plus measures all three of these nutrient levels at once - as well as 18 other biomarkers - to check your anaemia risk and overall health.
+The Complete Blood Test measures all three of these nutrient levels at once - as well as 18 other biomarkers - to check your anaemia risk and overall health.
 This can help you fine-tune your diet so that you can keep your nutrient levels in check and manage your health with greater precision.

 What are the symptoms of anaemia?